hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

   * tests
   * theme_resources
     * css - holds the generated css that is actually used by plone
+    * images - holds all the images used by the theme
     * javascript - holds all the javascripts used by the theme
     * less - holds all the less files that will produce the css
-        * plone - plone default styles that is converted to less
         * theme - theme specific less files
+        * desktop - styles that are only applied to desktops
+        * mobile - styles that are only applied to mobiles
+        * tablet - styles that are only applied to tablets
-        * style.less - HTML5Boilerplate css file that includes the plone and
+        * style.less - HTML5Boilerplate css file that includes all the other
-        theme specific less files
+        less files in the appropriate places.
     * index.html - main template used by plone.app.theming
     * rules.xml - rules file used by plone.app.theming